 Drafting of Sale of Immovable Property Agreements

 This article is the second article on a series of articles on the drafting of agreements relating to immovable property.
-The first article - The CPA and drafting of agreements relating to Immovable Property
+The first article - The CPA and agreements relating to Immovable Property

 , provides a general oversight on the impact the CPA has on the drafting of agreements relating to immovable property.
 We suggest that you first have a look at the first article on the drafting of agreements relating to immovable property before you proceed with this article.

 1. ALIENATION OF LAND ACT AND ECTA

 Section 2 of the Alienation of Land Act, 1981, provides that a deed of alienation must be used when entering into an agreement relating to the sale of Immovable Property and must be signed by the parties thereto or by their agents acting on their written authority.

 It is not possible to conclude a sale of Immovable Property by way of a verbal agreement.
 Furthermore, section 4 (4) of the Electronic Communications and Transactions Act, 2002, provides that an Agreement for the alienation of Immovable Property cannot be signed by electronic signature (this includes advanced electronic signatures).